Bone Cancer Centre Appeal

 Bone tumours and soft tissue sarcomas are very rare in occurrence and this means it is easy for them to go undetected.
 We work closely with family doctors to educate and train them in spotting abnormal swellings and ask that these patients are referred in order that we can diagnose and treat any problems.
 Additionally in treating metastatic disease, patients really need an extended range of facilities.
 As a specialist hospital, we have access to all investigations - CT, MRI, Ultrasound and bone scans plus soft tissue or bone sample biopsies.

-We aim to complete the new Bone Cancer Centre by January 2014
+We aim to start construction on the new Bone Cancer Centre in Autumn 2014.